 Yields 3 dozen.
 Prep time: 10 minutes / Cook time: 15 minutes

-- In separate bowl, sift flour, baking powder, baking soda, and salt.
-Stir into banana mixture and blend thoroughly.
-Use spoon to drop batter into muffin pan (fill cups 2/3 full).
+Use a spoon to drop batter into muffin pan (fill cups 2/3 full).

-- OPTIONAL: Add mini dark chocolate chips, shaved almonds and oats for a punch of flavor.
+Add mini dark chocolate chips, shaved almonds and oats for a punch of flavor.
 Chia seeds make this even healthier.
 You can also sprinkle oats or almonds on top.

-Discussion: What tasty/healthy options do you add to your baked goods?
+What tasty/healthy options do you add to your baked goods?